-Two types of PFAS were found at Well 7 in 2023.
-The combined PFAS level is estimated at 1.7 ng/L or parts per trillion.
-In 2022, the Wisconsin Department of Natural Resources adopted drinking water standards for PFOA & PFOS set at 70 ppt.
-In April 2024, the US Environmental Protection Agency published final federal MCLs that were set at 4 ppt.
-Our website, madisonwater.org, has more detailed information about PFAS in drinking water.
+No PFAS were found at Well 7 in 2024.
+In April 2024, the US Environmental Protection Agency (EPA) published final MCLs for six PFAS.
+Our website, madisonwater.org, has more detailed information about PFAS in drinking water and previous PFAS test results for this well.